 Then it's time to go totally Tudor…

-Up on Castle Street, the Grade 1-listed house Nantclwyd Y Dre is as a fantastic local museum today, taking its visitors through the lives and times of its many residents.
+Up on Castle Street, the Grade 1-listed house Nantclwyd y Dre is as a fantastic local museum today, taking its visitors through the lives and times of its many residents.
 Largely developed in early Tudor times, you can see what it was like to sleep behind waxed linen windows in the 15th century here.
 You can also boggle at its 17th century toilet, see its Victorian incarnation as a girls’ school, and check out its primitive, early 20th century telephone.
-The museum is open on weekends in April, May and September, and every day apart from Thursday from June to August.
-Trips out of season can also be arranged through the website online.
+The museum's opening hours vary so check the website if you plan to visit.
+Trips out of season can also be arranged through the Denbighshire Council website.

 Now enter the 19th century, from a dizzying height…

 If you want a quick spin out of town to get some perspective, you’ll have to go high to do so on the Horseshoe Pass.
 Built in 1811 between the Llantysilio Mountain to the west and Cyrn-y-Brain to the East, the road is a triumph of 19th century road-building.
 The tarmac is good too, but do watch out for the sheep, who like the views from the top just as much as the Welsh.

 If your nerves need some settling, stop at the Ponderosa Café at the top of the pass for some tea or a sandwich.